 The Motorola ROKR E1 sees Motorola working with Apple to create an all-new device that will be the first phone to support iTunes sync.
 The Motorola ROKR E1 allowed users to bring 100 tracks from their iTunes collection.

-This is pointless compared to the Apple iPod, and the slow transfer speed has led to a lack of attractiveness and sluggish sales.
+Compared to the Apple iPod, this is pointless, and the slow transfer speed has led to a lack of attractiveness and sluggish sales.

-You will remember more of the high-profile TV commercials that saw Madonna and many other artists congregate in payphone booths.
+You will remember more high-profile TV commercials that showed Madonna and many other artists congregating in payphone booths.

 21. Motorola Krzr K1 (2006)

-As a clamshell/flip phone, the KRZR was longer but narrower than the Motorola Razr.
+Motorola’s old flip phone or you can say clamshell phone, the KRZR, was longer but narrower than the Motorola Razr.
 The KRZR series started with the K1.

-Motorola tried to revive the success of the original RAZR with this new device, which includes a two-megapixel camera, MP3 player, and great design.
+Motorola tried reviving the original RAZR’s success with this new device, which includes a two-megapixel camera, MP3 player, and great design.
 We thought it was a safe upgrade from the RAZR, but it’s not a radical and exciting start.

 22. Motorola Q (2006)

 The Motorola Q was a non-touchscreen phone running the Windows Mobile 5.0 Smartphone Edition OS.
-With the Motorola Q, the company wanted to offer an alternative to BlackBerry, which was incredibly popular with business people at the time.
+With the Motorola Q, the company wanted to offer an alternative to BlackBerry, which was incredibly popular with business people then.

-Moto Q features a QWERTY keyboard, integrated Bluetooth technology, EV-DO access, email, calendar, and contacts sync, and anytime-connected wireless sync, as well as support for Microsoft Word, Excel, PowerPoint, and Adobe Acrobat.
+Moto Q features a QWERTY keyboard, integrated Bluetooth technology, EV-DO access, email, calendar, contacts sync, anytime-connected wireless sync, and Microsoft Word, Excel, PowerPoint, and Adobe Acrobat support.

 23. Motorola SLVR L6 (2006)

-Renowned for its thin design, the L6 held the title of being the thinnest phone in the UK.
+Renowned for its thin design, the L6 was the slimmest phone in the UK.
 The Motorola SLVR L6 was ideal for fashionistas on a budget (as of 2006).
 There were a few issues, but not without drawbacks.

-The Rizr is Moto’s first kick slider phone.
-If that doesn’t mean anything to you, imagine a regular slider with a hinged mechanism that tilts the lower part slightly upwards.
+The Razr is Moto’s first kick slider phone.
+If that doesn’t mean anything to you, imagine a regular slider with a hinged mechanism tilting the lower part upwards.
 This will create more banana shapes.

-The Motorola Rizr Z8 had an incredibly funky design for its time.
+The Motorola Razr Z8 had an incredibly funky design for its time.
 We enjoyed the tactile and classic Motorola materials combined with the kick slider design.
-Other phones of the time focused on music, but the Motorola Rizr Z8 was released as a video device.
+Other phones of the time focused on music, but the Motorola Razr Z8 was released as a video device.

-Another highlight was the screen with support for 16 million colors and 30 fps, along with HSDPA connectivity, stereo Bluetooth, a 2-megapixel camera, and an expandable microSD slot.
+Another highlight was the screen with support for 16 million colors and 30 fps, HSDPA connectivity, stereo Bluetooth, a 2-megapixel camera, and an expandable microSD slot.